 Secondary vetting will be automatically applied to all existing brand registrations, so no additional steps are required.

 Yes, by default, Twilio will automate the secondary vetting process for both Primary and Secondary Brands.
-Twilio will cover the cost of the $44 one-time brand registration fee for Primary Brands registered before October 1, 2021, but ISVs will have to cover the cost for their Secondary Brands starting August 21, 2021.
+Twilio will cover the cost of the $40 one-time vetting fee for Primary Brands registered before October 1, 2021, but ISVs will have to cover the cost for their Secondary Brands starting August 21, 2021.

 Starter Brand registrations for smaller clients of ISVs are not affected by this change.

-As an ISV, you will have the option to opt-out of this secondary vetting process for your clients (Secondary Brands) – see below.
+As an ISV, you will have the option to opt-out of this secondary vetting process for your Standard Brand clients (Secondary Brands) – see below.

 Is Secondary Vetting required?
 Can I opt out?